Superhero Academy 101: Metaphysics (the Green, the Red, the Clear, the Grey, the Black, and the Speed Force)

-What the Green is to plants the Red is to animal life.
+What the Green is to plants, the Red is to animal life.

 Unlike The Green, many heroes can access the Red field network simultaneously.
-Heroes of The Red are the Animal Man (Buddy Baker), Vixen (Mari McCabe), the B’Wana Beast (Mike Maxwell), and Beast Boy (Garfield Logan aka Changling) – among others.
+Heroes of The Red are the Animal Man (Buddy Baker), Vixen (Mari McCabe), the B’Wana Beast (Mike Maxwell), and Beast Boy (Garfield Logan aka Changling), among others.
 The Red consists of the energy of every animal that has ever lived on Earth.

 The Red is a force network web that unites all animals.
 It is a morphogenetic field.
 A practitioner of The Red morphogenetic field can channel powers, abilities, and even attributes of any animal it joins with.
-Buddy Baker, the current Animal Man, has been able to use multiple animal attributes simultaneously as he has used the strength of a Tyrannosaurus Rex, the flight of a bird, the comparative speed of an ant, the color camouflage of a chameleon, and the reproduction of an amoeba.
+Buddy Baker, the current Animal Man, has been able to use multiple animal attributes simultaneously.
+He has used the strength of a Tyrannosaurus Rex, the flight of a bird, the comparative speed of an ant, the color camouflage of a chameleon, and the reproduction of an amoeba.

 Others like Vixen use an interface such as her totem necklace to channel these attributes one at a time.
 Beast Boy uses The Red morphogenetic field to imitate any non-human animal he can imagine.
-The B’Wana Beast mixes and combines other animals to create animals the world has never seen.
+The B’Wana Beast mixes and combines other animals to create creatures the world has never seen.

 The current avatar of The Red is Buddy Baker’s daughter, Maxine.
-The Red is controlled by the Parliament of Limbs where former avatars come to eventually rest – much like elementals of The Green do.
+The Red is controlled by the Parliament of Limbs where former avatars come to eventually rest, much like elementals of The Green do.